Your employer may have the right to fire you for a non-work related injury. Learn about your rights and employers’ obligations to injured workers.

-If you are fired from a job because of a non-work related injury, you may be eligible to file for unemployment when you’ve recovered enough to work again.
-Of course, if you were injured by someone else’s negligence, you could pursue them for compensation for all your damages, including pain and suffering.
+If you are fired from a job because of a medical condition or other non-work-related injuries, you may be eligible to file for unemployment.
+Of course, if you were injured by someone else’s negligence, you could pursue them for compensation for your damages, including pain and suffering.

 When You Can Be Fired for a Non-Work Related Injury